anyscale/templates/templates/fine-tune-function-calling/README.md

 # Fine-tuning for Function calling on custom data.

-**⏱️ Time to complete**: 5 hours for 7/8B models (11 hours for 13B, 27 hours for 70B)
+**⏱️ Time to complete**: 5 hours

 Function calling is an important capability of large language models.
 Connecting your model to external tools is at the heart of many LLM applications.
-In Anyscale Endpoints, you can use the [function calling API](https://docs.anyscale.com/preview/endpoints/text-generation/function-calling) to enable any model to use external tools.
+In Anyscale Endpoints, you can use the [function calling API](https://docs.anyscale.com/preview/endpoints/text-generation/function-calling) to enable get a quick access on this feature on a select number of models.
 This is made possible [through JSON mode](https://www.anyscale.com/blog/anyscale-endpoints-json-mode-and-function-calling-features).
 However, it is beneficial to have *native* function calling capabilities in your model through fine-tuning on a relevant function calling dataset.
 JSON-mode-based function calling can only guarantee that the output is in the right schema, and can also be more expensive than a regular chat completion.
 However, fine-tuning on a function calling dataset can improve the model's capabilities with intent recognition (understanding when to call and when not to call a tool) and function call accuracy (employing the right function with accurate parameters) in addition to structured data formatting (formatting the function call json in the correct schema).
 Fine-tuning would also be the only systematic way to improve performance on use-case-specific data.

 In this example, we demonstrate fine-tuning on [Glaive's function calling dataset](https://huggingface.co/datasets/glaiveai/glaive-function-calling-v2?row=0) using Anyscale Endpoints.
-The dataset consists of about 113,000 examples of synthetically generated function calling data.
+The goal for this example is to serve as a blue-print for performing data processing, training, and evaluation on open source LLMs for specific tasks like function calling, in the most effective way.
+The mentioned dataset consists of about 113,000 examples of synthetically generated function calling data.
 The dataset composition is given below:

 <p align="center">
   <img src="./assets/distr_glaive_pie.png" alt="Distribution">